Thermal fluctuations in Bose-Einstein condensates and the atom laser

 Quantum dynamics and thermodynamics of 1D Bose gases

-Supervisors: Dr Karen Kheruntsyan and Prof Peter Drummond
+Supervisor: Dr Karen Kheruntsyan and A/Prof Matthew Davis

 An intriguing area of studies of Bose-Einstein condensates (BEC) at the moment is the theory of reduced spatial dimensions, namely degenerate Bose gases in geometries having one or two spatial dimensions.
 These are interesting for several reasons.
 For example, some aspects in the 1D case are exactly soluble, though usually only for a few of the characteristic observable properties.
 However, this does increase the power of theoretical tools available.